Scenery, Food & History

 QUICK DETAILS

-• What’s Included: 5 stops for local dishes & drinks with a local guide
+• What’s Included: 5 stops for local dishes, bourbon, beer, and cocktails

 • Distance: 1.5 miles, flat